Accutron History from Bulova Publication

 (Reprinted from the Bulova Watch Company's 1960 Publication of this title)

 NOTE: Old Father Time specializes in repair and restoration of vintage Accutron Tuning Fork watches.
-We've been referred by the Bulova Watch Company for Accutron repair for approximately 17 years.
+We've been recommended by the Bulova Watch Company for Accutron repair for over 20 years.
 The information shown below has been re-printed exactly as it was published by Bulova in 1960.
 However, many factors affecting these watches have changed over last 50 years.
 For information purposes, we've added our experience-based comments to the original text below in order to exhibit those changes or possible inconsistencies later discovered in the original text.

 1 The name "ACCUTRON" denotes a man's wrist timepiece, among other Bulova electronic products.
 It is the first and only watch-size timepiece, including those powered by a battery, which does not use a balance wheel and hairspring.
 Instead, the ACCUTRON mechanism has a tuning fork as the timekeeping element.
 The tuning fork is driven with energy from a tiny Power Cell, or battery, by means of an electronic circuit.
 The vibratory motion of the tuning fork is converted into rotary motion, for turning the time-indicating hands, by means of a simple but incredibly small mechanism.